praharsh098/personal-chatbot/DEPLOYMENT_CHECKLIST.md

 ## 🔄 Continuous Deployment

 ### Auto-Deploy Enabled
-- [ ] Render will auto-deploy on push to main branch
+- [ ] Render will auto-deploy on push to master branch
 - [ ] Test by making a small change and pushing
 - [ ] Verify new deployment appears in dashboard